ofermoscovich/MyProject/README.md

 Was tested on JBoss and Tomcat 7 with Derby DB 10.10.2.0 jar.

-See links command to active *methods (Login, SELECT, INSERT) using the brawser, basic create table command.
+See links command to active *methods (Login, SELECT, INSERT) using the brawser and basic create table command.

 Following the important strings/links:
 -------------------------------------